Can I buy a decent seed starter mix?

 The Reasons to Make My Own Seed Starter Mix

-The second reason is the natural fertilizers within the Kellogg's organic potting soil used in my seed starter mix and the composed forest products in the soil.
+The second reason is the natural fertilizers within Kellogg’s organic potting soil used in my seed starter mix and the composted forest products in the soil.
 Even though these forest products cause additional work when making the starter mix.

-I'm hoping the use of this composted soil in the seed starter mix gives microgreens grown within the mix better flavor than a sterile mix.
+I hope using this composted soil in the seed starter mix gives microgreens grown within the mix a better flavor than a sterile mix.

 The last reason is my hatred of unitaskers and one-use products.
 The plan is to compost the used seed starter mix with the forest products sieved out during the process as soil to fill larger containers to plant the vegetables in at a later date.

-This blog and YouTube channel are all about my journey from finding land, building a homestead, incorporating permaculture, raising animals and growing plants.
+This blog and YouTube channel are about my journey from finding land, building a homestead, incorporating permaculture, raising animals, and growing plants.

 Here’s a list of the materials used to make a seed starter mix.

-1 coconut coir brick (Don't buy from Amazon it's too expensive - use this link.)
+- One coconut coir brick (Don’t buy from Amazon.
+It’s too expensive – use this link.)

 Watch How to Make Seed Starter Mix

-The process to make your own seed starting mix is explained in the video below.
+The process of making your seed starting mix is explained in the video below.